TEAM-LIAISON/groble-infra/modules/services/monitoring/grafana/README.md

 - ECS Cluster with EC2 instances
 - EC2 instances tagged with `attribute:environment == monitoring`
-- ALB Target Group for Grafana
+- ALB Target Group for Grafana (optional for external access)
 - IAM roles for ECS execution and task
+- Host mode networking for localhost communication

 ## Outputs